What is Payroll Factoring?

 Here are some key terms to know to understand the factoring process:

-- Advance rate: The percentage of the invoice value the factoring company issues.
+- Advance rate: The percentage of the invoice value that the factoring company issues.
 Advance rates range from 75%-95%.
+Payroll funding can provide a cash advance of up to 93% on outstanding invoices to cover payroll expenses before clients pay.

 - Reserve Amount: The remaining percentage of the invoice after the advance is issued (so 10% reserve if the advance rate is 90%).